Riley Greene Player Props: Tigers vs. Brewers

-After going 0-for-4 with an RBI in his most recent game, Riley Greene and the Detroit Tigers take on the Milwaukee Brewers (who will start Eric Lauer) at 7:40 PM ET on Tuesday.
+On Wednesday, Riley Greene (on the back of going 0-for-1) and the Detroit Tigers face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 1:40 PM ET.

-In his last game he had a hitless performance (0-for-4 with an RBI) against the Brewers.
+In his last game he had a hitless showing (0-for-1) against the Brewers.

 Riley Greene Game Info & Props vs. the Brewers